Maureen McCormick: 2007–present: Reality series and other work

 In April 2007, McCormick appeared on Dr. Phil to discuss a family dispute, accusing her brother Kevin of both elder abuse and alienating their father from his other children to gain control of his finances.
 The same year, McCormick joined the cast of the fifth season of VH1's reality show Celebrity Fit Club, hoping to lose 30 lb she had gained since her mother died of cancer and needing to move her disabled brother into an assisted living facility.
 McCormick lost 34 lb, and in June of that year, was the individual winner of the series.

 McCormick released her autobiography, Here's the Story: Surviving Marcia Brady and Finding My True Voice, on October 14, 2008.
 It debuted at number four on The New York Times bestseller list, where it stayed for three weeks.
-The book was published by HarperCollins and was acquired by Director of Creative Development Lisa Sharkey.
+The book was published by HarperCollins.
 While promoting the book, McCormick was a guest on many news and talk shows such as Access Hollywood, The Howard Stern Show, Good Day L.A., and Paula's Party.

 Also in 2008, she joined the cast of the CMT reality show Gone Country, where she competed for a recording contract.
 This led to a spin-off reality series called Outsiders Inn, in which she opened a bed and breakfast in Newport, Tennessee.
 In 2008, McCormick became a spokesperson for Children International.
 In March 2009, McCormick appeared on Comedy Central's roast of Larry the Cable Guy.

 In 2015, McCormick appeared in the Australian version of I'm a Celebrity...Get Me Out of Here!, where she lasted 42 days and was the last evictee before the finale.

 On August 30, 2016, McCormick was revealed as one of the celebrities who would compete on season 23 of Dancing with the Stars.
 She was partnered with professional dancer Artem Chigvintsev.
 McCormick and Chigvintsev were eliminated on the seventh week of competition and finished in 8th place.
 She joined with the other surviving main cast members of The Brady Bunch in the 2019 television series A Very Brady Renovation on HGTV.

 In 2020, she was named a global ambassador for Special Olympics International.
 In 2021, McCormick paired up with contractor/decorator Dan Vickery in HGTV's new series Frozen in Time, a home remodeling series.